One window for

 Project switcher

 Scans your code folder and shows each repo's branch, dirty state, and ahead/behind counts with instant fuzzy search.
+Pin your favourites to a sticky section up top.

-Split panes
+Split panes & real terminals

 Command palette